 Ensure the Client Follows Rules for Best Practices

 Establishing clear guidelines and best practices from the beginning sets the tone for a successful collaboration.
-Communicate your expectations regarding communication channels, feedback processes, and project timelines.
+Outline your expectations regarding communication channels, feedback processes, and project timelines.
 Clearly define your workflow and educate clients on the importance of adhering to these practices.
 This would mean a transparent and efficient working relationship.
-Also, this can reduce the likelihood of misunderstandings.
+Also, this can reduce the likelihood of future misunderstandings.

 Enlist the Deliverables and Number of Edits Clearly